michigan-vertical-flight-technologies/Simulator/README.md

 ## Setup
 To configure a CAEN machine to use the simulator in-editor, follow these instructions:
 1. Use AppsAnywhere to install:
-   - Visual Studio
+   - Visual Studio 2019 (Must be installed, but 2022 can also be installed alongside for better editing)
-   - Unreal Engine __4.27__ (NOT 4.23!)
+   - Unreal Engine __5.0.3__
    - TortoiseGit
-2. Open PowerShell and run `git lfs install`.
-You should also run this if at any point the LFS option does not appear in the TortoiseGit right-click menu when browsing the repository in Explorer.
-3. Use TortoiseGit to clone this repository (enable Depth 1 to avoid downloading the entire history) __into your Downloads folder__.
+2. Use TortoiseGit to clone this repository (enable Depth 1 to avoid downloading the entire history) __into your Downloads folder__.
 This is very important, because it is not networked.
 If you try to open the project from your home folder, it will probably error while filling up your network quota.
     - because of this, you must commit and push all changes you make before logging out, otherwise you may lose your work.
     - ![TortoiseGit](https://user-images.githubusercontent.com/55766810/193943765-d771fc12-c610-43bd-a685-58a3091e3165.png)